Drug Rehab Center Sex Abuse Attorney

-Lack of governmental authority over drug treatment centers does not give them the right to mistreat or abuse patients.
-Injured victims have the right to pursue the staff and operators of these abusive facilities in the civil courts.
-Filing a civil claim could be an avenue for justice, closure, and financial recovery for innocent and unsuspecting people who were trying to obtain sobriety.
+Lack of governmental authority over narcotic treatment centers does not give them the right to mistreat or abuse patients.
+Injured victims have the right to pursue the facilities’ abusive staff and operators in the civil courts.
+Filing a civil claim could be an avenue for justice, closure, and financial recovery for innocent and unsuspecting people trying to obtain sobriety.

 Signs of Drug Rehab Patient Abuse

 - Unusual or unexplained injuries.
-If a rehab patient suffers broken bones, bruising, lacerations, burns, strap marks, or other unusual injuries during his or her stay, physical abuse may be the cause.
-Look for frequent “accidents” or injuries that don’t align with the center’s excuse.
+If a rehab patient suffers broken bones, bruising, lacerations, burns, strap marks, or other unusual injuries during their stay, physical abuse might be the cause.
+Look for frequent “accidents” or injuries that do not align with the center’s excuse.

 - Malnourishment.
-Undergoing drug detoxification can cause some physical changes in a patient, but after an initial period of detox, the patient should start to recover.
-If by the time the patient is finished detox, he or she still appears too thin, sickly, malnourished, or dehydrated, the center may not be providing proper food, drink, or medications.
+Undergoing drug detoxification can cause some physical changes in a patient, but after an initial detox period, the patient should start to recover.
+If the patient finished detox and still appears too thin, sickly, malnourished, or dehydrated, the center might not provide proper food, drink, or medications.

 - Behavioral changes.
 If they allow you to visit or speak to your loved one during inpatient rehab, watch for signs of something amiss.
-Your loved one should be receiving therapies, classes, and recovery exercises to improve the mind, body, and spirit.
-If your loved one instead appears to be distant, depressed, anxious, or suicidal, he or she may be the victim of facility abuse.
+Your loved one should be receiving therapies, classes, and recovery exercises to improve the mind, body, and spirit In a safe environment.
+If your loved one instead appears to be distant, depressed, anxious, or suicidal, he or she might be the victim of facility abuse.

 - Abrupt changes in financial situation.
-Rehabilitation facilities are not free, but the center should be open and honest about its fees.
+Rehabilitation facilities and nursing homes are not free, but the center should be open and honest about their disclaimer fees on how much things will cost.
 It should provide invoices and breakdowns of all charges.
-Keep tabs on your or your loved one’s bank account while in rehab.
-Alert the authorities to any unauthorized or unusual charges to the account.
+Keep tabs on your or your loved one’s bank account while in the care facility.
+Alert the authorities of any unauthorized or unusual charges to the account.

-Why Choose Us to Prosecute a Case Against an Alcohol or Drug Rehab Center?
+Why Choose Us to Prosecute a Case Against an Alcohol or Drug Rehabilitation Center?